List of Homeland characters: David Estes

 Played by David Harewood, David Estes is the director of the CIA's Counterterrorism Center.
 He has a tense relationship with Carrie, partly due to a past affair with her which led to the end of Estes' marriage.
 He fires Carrie upon learning of her bipolar disorder and her multiple contraventions of CIA protocols, but later on, he must reinstate her when she is proven to have been right about Brody.
 Saul discovers that Estes and then-CIA-director Walden ordered a drone strike launched in Abu Nazir's homeland, resulting in the destruction of a nearby school and that his efforts to undermine Carrie were actually an attempt to cover up the incident.
-Estes makes plans to have Brody assassinated once Abu Nazir is neutralized, and when Saul opposes this action, he threatens Saul's job.
-He is among those killed when a bomb explodes at the CIA building.
+Estes makes plans to have Brody assassinated once Abu Nazir is neutralized, and when Saul protests, he threatens Saul's job; Quinn later threatens Estes into calling off the hit on Brody.
+He is among those killed when a bomb planted by al-Qaeda explodes at the CIA building.

 Mike Faber

-Played by Diego Klattenhoff, Mike Faber is Nick Brody's best friend and Jessica’s lover, having served with him in the Marines.
-While Brody is presumed to be dead as a prisoner-of-war, Mike gets involved in a long-term relationship with Nick's wife Jessica and becomes very attached to her and the Brody family.
+Played by Diego Klattenhoff, Mike Faber is Nicholas Brody's best friend and Jessica's lover, having served with him in the Marines.
+While Brody is presumed to be dead as a prisoner-of-war, Mike gets involved in a long-term relationship with Jessica and becomes very attached to her and the Brody family.
 The relationship is abruptly ended when Brody returns.
 The Brody family still comes to depend on Mike when they are neglected by Nicholas.
 Mike and a fellow Marine, Lauder Wakefield, feel that Brody may have had something to do with the murder of Tom Walker and investigate the matter.
 Saul and Estes talk him down from investigating further, but he eventually confronts Jessica with his theories.
 Mike and Jessica rekindle their affair while staying under CIA protection.
 Brody eventually gives Mike his blessing to look after his family after separating from Jessica.
 Mike and Jessica are seemingly vindicated in their suspicions about Brody when he is publicly framed for the bombing of the CIA's Langley headquarters.
 In the aftermath, Mike continues to assist Jessica amid the public scrutiny her family faces.
+Klattenhoff appeared in a limited capacity in season 3 after joining the series The Blacklist as a regular.